Income Tax Guide FY 2025-26: Old vs New Regime

-The Union Budget 2024 has brought significant changes to the personal income tax structure in India.
-Choosing between the Old Tax Regime and the New Tax Regime is no longer a simple choice.
-It requires careful calculation of your gross income, available deductions, and future financial goals.
-Our optimizer helps you make this decision with 100% accuracy based on the latest tax slabs.
+The Union Budget 2025 has brought highly beneficial changes to the personal income tax structure in India under the New Tax Regime.
+Choosing between the Old Tax Regime and the New Tax Regime is an important decision.
+It requires careful calculation of your gross income, standard deductions, and available investment-linked benefits.
+Our optimizer helps you make this decision with 100% accuracy based on the latest slabs.

 Old Tax Regime